ideastream is indispensable and highly valued for its unique ability to strengthen our community.

 ARTS and CULTURE

-ideastream shared stories about Northeast Ohio’s rich cultural assets and remarkable artists.
+ideastream told stories about Northeast Ohio’s rich cultural assets and remarkable artists.

-ideastream hosted 22 livestreamed concerts on ideastream.org and Facebook Live.
-During the Baldwin Wallace University Men’s Chorus Concert, Applause Performances and First Fridays classical performance series, users engaged with musicians by commenting, sharing and reacting in real-time on Facebook.
-One of the most-viewed concerts was fiddler and step dancer April Verch.
+ideastream hosted 12 livestreamed concerts on ideastream.org and Facebook Live.
+During the ongoing series Applause Performances and First Fridays, users engaged with musicians by commenting, sharing and reacting in real-time on Facebook.
+One of the most-viewed concerts was eclectic world-soul group Chris and Jake Fader with Joe Tomino.

 THE CLEVELAND ORCHESTRA

-The Cleveland Orchestra and ideastream are committed to collaborating on projects that can transform lives through the power of music, including weekly radio broadcasts on WCLV 104.9, co-producing nationally distributed television specials and streaming community concerts online.
+The Cleveland Orchestra and ideastream are committed to collaborating on projects that can transform lives through the power of music, including airing weekly radio broadcasts on WCLV 104.9, streaming community concerts online and co-producing nationally distributed television specials.
+Over the year, content created through the partnership reached over 18,800 digital users from 55 countries.

 ideastream informed local audiences and sparked engaging community discussions.

-The first year of Homes, a two-year reporting project, explored the past, present and future of Cleveland’s Woodhill Homes, one of the oldest public housing developments in the nation.
-This series told the stories of the neighborhood and its people, ensuring that residents’ views were accounted for as Woodhill Homes undergoes a planned rebuild starting in 2021.
+Homes, a two-year reporting project, explored Cleveland’s Woodhill Homes, one of the oldest public housing developments in the nation.
+This series told the stories of the neighborhood and its people, ensuring residents’ views were accounted for as Woodhill Homes undergoes a planned rebuild.
+In the second year of Homes, an in-person event, The Sound of Ideas Community Tour: Public Housing in Cleveland, and 16 multimedia stories were produced.

 CONVENED COMMUNITY CONVERSATIONS

-The Sound of Ideas, a weekday radio program on 90.3 WCPN, and The Sound of Ideas Community Tour, an event and livestream series, delivered a comprehensive analysis of news and offered in-depth explorations of critical community issues.
+The Sound of Ideas, a weekday radio program on 90.3 WCPN, and The Sound of Ideas Community Tour, an event and livestream series, delivered a comprehensive analysis of news and offered explorations of community issues.
+In addition, ideastream broadcast The City Club of Cleveland’s City Club Forums live each week as the primary media partner.

 ideastream provided essential programs and services to children, families and teachers.

-During the 2018-2019 school year, NewsDepth received 17,302 responses to weekly online poll questions and over 8,670 letters and emails from students and teachers.
+During the 2019-2020 school year, NewsDepth received over 58,500 RESPONSES to weekly online poll questions and over 17,600 LETTERS AND EMAILS from students and teachers.

 SHARED LEARNING EXPERIENCES